ofiwg/libfabric/man/fi_endpoint.3.md

 : Directs the completion of outbound data transfer requests to the specified completion queue.
 This includes send message, RMA, and atomic operations.
 The FI_SEND flag may be used interchangeably.
+  This binding automatically includes FI_READ and FI_WRITE, if applicable to the endpoint.

 *FI_RECV*
 : Directs the notification of inbound data transfers to the specified completion queue.
 This includes received messages.
+This binding automatically includes FI_REMOTE_WRITE, if applicable to the endpoint.

 *FI_SELECTIVE_COMPLETION*
 : By default, data transfer operations generate completion entries